- Visa Categories

 Please review the Department of Homeland Security's Form I-983 Overview webpage for detailed instructions on how to complete this form.

 If you are an F-1 student participating in a 12-month period of post-completion OPT based on a non-STEM degree, you may be eligible to use a prior STEM degree earned from a U.S. institution of higher education to apply for a STEM OPT extension.
-You must have received both degrees from currently accredited and SEVP-certified institutions, and cannot have already received a STEM OPT extension based on this prior degree.
+You must have received both degrees from currently accredited and SEVP-certified institutions, within the past 10 years, and cannot have already received a STEM OPT extension based on this prior degree.
 The practical training opportunity also must be directly related to the previously obtained STEM degree.

 Example: If you are currently participating in OPT based on a master’s degree in business administration but you previously received a bachelor’s degree in mathematics, you may be able to apply for a STEM OPT extension based on your bachelor’s degree as long as it is from an accredited U.S. college or university and the OPT employment opportunity is directly related to your bachelor’s degree in mathematics.